 The Jamison and Kathryne Pals Memorial Fund will be used to accelerate Appointees in their departure for their missionary assignments.

 For WorldVenture's 75th anniversary, we are asking you to "Engage The World" by supporting efforts and initiatives to reach the unreached!
-Billions don't know Joe.
+Billions don't know Jesus.
 We're not okay with that!
 And we know that you aren't okay with that, either.
 Your support of this campaign will help us send more workers to more unreached peoples throughout the earth.
 WorldVenture was "Founded on the Word and Focused on the World."
 Now, help us "Finish the Task!"
 Together, we are engaging the world for gospel impact.
 (Church)

 Thank you for supporting Kelsey Lane's WorldWide Media Ministry throughout 2017-2018.
 She has already completed over 50 projects with more than 35 partner organizations and WorldVenture workers in 11 different countries.
 God used your faithfulness and generosity to provide media services that are often cost-prohibitive to workers and organizations overseas.
 As Kelsey begins her new role with WorldVenture and concludes her Pathfinder ministry, she has one last Pathfinder trip to complete.
 And the projects she is slated to create out this trip are some of the most important projects yet.
 Please help us raise the final remaining funds she needs to complete this ministry odyssey that has advanced God's Kingdom all over the world.
 (Media)